crytic/building-secure-contracts/development-guidelines/incident_response.md

 # Incident Response Recommendations

 How you respond during an incident is a direct reflection of your efforts to prepare for such an event.
 Each team or project's needs will vary so we provide the guidelines below as a starting point.
-Adherance to our guidelines can help you shift from a reactive approach to a **proactive** approach by planning with the assumption that incidents are inevitable.
+Adherence to our guidelines can help you shift from a reactive approach to a **proactive** approach by planning with the assumption that incidents are inevitable.
 To fully leverage the following guidelines, consider them throughout the application development process.

 ## Application Design